Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Added AlternativeFFB for Sine & Triangle Effects (pinkimo)

+- Fixed issue where Lindbergh games wouldn't work

 - Disabled Rumble by default now as it caused issues with wheel rotation.
-Enable if using controller!!
+Enable if using controller!! (unless using Rumble ONLY games eg LGI,LGI3D & ABC etc)

 - Replaced code for ShowButtonNumbersForSetup & ShowAxisForSetup if not using GUI to use every button/axis available